zuozhenggh/learning-library/data-management-library/goldengate/ogg-to-ggs/create/create.md

     ![GoldenGate Deployments page](images/01-01-02a.png "Deployments page")

-2. If you're prompted to select a compartment, select the compartment associated to your LiveLab workshop.
-For example, if your LiveLab username is LL1234-user, select the compartment **LL1234-COMPARTMENT**.
+2. You may need to select a compartment.
+Under List Scope, from the Comparment dropdown, expand the root compartment, and then select the compartment associated with your username.
+For example, if your LiveLab username is LL1234-user, expand root, and then select the compartment **LL1234-COMPARTMENT**.

 3. On the Deployments page, click **Create Deployment**.